ethereum/ethereum-org-website/docs/enterprise/index.md

 - Reduced cost of trust and coordination between business parties
 - Improved business network accountability and operational efficiency
 - Competitively future-proof your business
+- Compatibility with public mainnet or permissioned, private networks

 For more in depth information, here are some related articles: